Gilgamech/website/www/Gillogisms.md

 ### R

+1. Racism is its own antiparticle.
+Raise the field strength, or lower, but the only way to fight this fire is with more fire. - 2023 (We didn't start the fire - it's been burning since the world's been turning.)
 1. Radio is an electronic whistle.
 1. Rage against the machine powers the machine.
 Only apathy can counter the machine.  躺平 [[Lay Flat]](https://en.wikipedia.org/wiki/Tang_ping) and 摆烂 [[Let It Rot]].
 1. Random memories popping up is how we test our current neural network weights against previous experiences.